Practice & Projects · OrevateAI

 What are some essential free AI tools and libraries?

-• Pandas: For data analysis and manipulation.
+• Pandas: Indispensable for data analysis, cleaning, and manipulation.

 How can I practice AI skills with free projects?